-Unassigned Funds - Unassigned fund balance is the residual classification of the District's funds and includes all spendable amounts that have not been restricted, committed, or assigned to specific purposes.
+Unassigned Funds - Unassigned fund balance is the residual classification and includes all spendable amounts that have not been restricted, committed, or assigned to specific purposes.

 When both restricted and unrestricted resources are available, it is the District's policy to use restricted resources, then unrestricted resources as they are needed.